 Happy Monday!
-David’s mom flew in to visit us this past weekend and we wanted to kick off her stay with a fun night out on the town.
-We took her to see Beach Blanket Babylon, a cheeky musical that pokes fun at San Francisco’s idiosyncrasies and is constantly being reworked to include current events.
-It’s such a fun place to take parents since they’ll likely be familiar with every song, and when they rewrite the lyrics they’re quite clever.
+This past weekend we went to see Beach Blanket Babylon, a cheeky musical that pokes fun at San Francisco’s idiosyncrasies and is constantly being reworked to include current events.
+David’s mom was visiting and it’s such a fun place to take parents since they’ll likely be familiar with every song, and when the cast rewrites the lyrics they’re quite clever.
 (Though be forewarned some of the humor is rather bawdy!)

 When getting dressed for the show I turned to one of my tried-and-true outfit combinations – pairing a coat with a sweater in the same color.
 I call it my modern take on the twinset and the combination always looks put together.
 Using this formula helps save time when getting dressed and I’ll style the coat/sweater combo with different skirts or pants to change up the look.
 (You can see this concept in black here, and in burgundy here.)
 This gray plaid overcoat is exceptionally soft and the brushed wool gives the fabric a gorgeous texture.
 It’s already sold out on Club Monaco’s site but I found it in every size here, and it’s a perfect match for this grey cashmere sweater.
 I kept the outfit neutral with this bag (made entirely of wood!) and these leopard flats (almost sold out, I also love this less expensive option!)